vicwomg/pikaraoke/docs/README.md

 ## Install from Repository (Legacy)

 See [README](../scripts/README.md) for how to install pikaraoke cloning this repo and using the scripts.
-This is a legacy method.
+This is a legacy method and may no longer work.